jfroehlich15/VBA-challenge/README.md

 Summary Table Code.bas includes the vba macro that runs through all rows from the summary data and pulls the greatest % increase, greates % decrease, and greatest total v=volume data to be added to the summary table in colums O-Q

+I have also added the complete excel files that includes the same macros as the base files